 - Nike Footwear Global Market Share : Nike Footwear Global Market Share has consistently grown over the years and had grown to about 18.6% by the end of 2012.
 This can be attributed to strong marketing spend and innovation to enhance the product line.

-Trefis expects this figure to increase past 26% by the end of our forecast period.
+Trefis expects this figure to increase past 26% by the end of our forecast period in 2020.
 If the market share increases to 32% by the end of our forecast period, there could be a 10% upside to the Trefis estimate for Nike stock.
 On the other hand, if it decreases to 22%, it represents a 10% downside to the Trefis estimate for Nike.